 Urethra: A tube that carries urine from the bladder to outside the body.
 In people with penises, the urethra is also a passageway through which semen and sperm leave the body.
 In people with vaginas who ejaculate, this fluid also leaves the body through the urethra.

-Urinary Tract Infection: An infection caused by bacteria entering the system that involves how a person urinates.
+Urinary Tract Infection: An infection caused by bacteria entering the system through which a person urinates.
 This includes the urethra, bladder and kidneys.
 Symptoms include an intense desire to urinate frequently and a burning sensation when urinating.
 It can be cured with antibiotics.
 In most cases, the infection is in the bladder and can be cured relatively easily.

 Uterus: The pear-shaped muscular reproductive organ from which people menstruate and where a pregnancy develops.
 The uterus is about the size of a loosely closed fist.

 Vagina: The passageway from the uterus to the outside of the body.
-This is how menstrual blood, vaginal fluids and babies leave the body.
-It is also where a penis would be inserted during penile-vaginal intercourse, a finger or object for sexual pleasure or a tampon during menstruation.
+This is how menstrual blood, vaginal fluids, and babies leave the body.
+It is also where a penis would be inserted during penile-vaginal intercourse, a finger or other object for sexual pleasure, or a tampon during menstruation.

 Vaginal Lubrication: Fluid that is released from the walls of the vagina when a person is sexually aroused.

 Vaginal Opening: For people with vaginas, this is the largest of three openings between their legs.
-The other two are the small opening to the urethra above and the anus below.
+The other two are the small opening to the urethra, above the vagina, and the anus.

-Vaginal Sex: Vaginal sex (also called vaginal intercourse) is one of many ways for partners to give and receive sexual pleasure.
-Vaginal sex is when partners place a penis, sex toy or dildo into a vagina.
-Then both people move together to create friction, which produces pleasure.
-For partners who choose to have vaginal sex, the most effective way to avoid a pregnancy and/or STIs is by using hormonal birth control, like the pill, and/or a condom.
+Vaginal Sex: Vaginal sex (also called vaginal intercourse) is when a penis, sex toy or dildo is inserted into a vagina.
+For partners who choose to have vaginal sex with penises, the most effective way to avoid a pregnancy and/or STIs is by using hormonal birth control, like the pill, and/or a condom.